dev-sathya17/dev-sathya17/README.md

 ### Summer Internship - Zoho Corporation (May 2022 – Jun 2022)
 - Built a console application version of *Stockmaster* using Java and MySQL.

-### Virtual Internship - Emertxe Institute (Nov 2021 – Dec 2021)
-- Simulated a real-time microwave oven using a PIC16F877A Microcontroller.

 ## 🎓 Education
 **Bachelor of Technology (B.Tech.)** in Electrical and Electronics Engineering